How to Make More Money With Uber

 I’m not saying you should start recruiting people into a pyramid scheme, I’m just saying that Uber and Lyft drivers find clever ways to sell something to their customers.

-In this podcast, we speak with an Uber driver and masseuse in Portland, Oregon who pitches her passengers on massages.
+In this podcast, we speak with an Uber driver and massage therapist in Portland, Oregon who pitches her passengers on massages.

 These are our top methods for generating more income as an Uber or Lyft driver.
 If you haven’t yet, click here to sign up to drive for Uber and Lyft.